Google Home for PC [Windows 11, 10, 8.1, 7] Download

-In order to get Google Home working, you must first download the mobile app.
-Formerly known as Google Cast, the app is what allows you to manage devices and all compatible smart appliances.
-Our guide will help you use the Google Home for PC Windows 10 (Laptop & Desktop).
+In order to use your Google Home, you must first download the mobile app.
+The app is what allows you to manage devices and all compatible smart appliances; our guide will show how to set up a PC with Windows 10 for using Google Home (Laptop & Desktop).

 System Requirements to Install Google Home for PC/Windows